Asbestos and Mesothelioma in the United Kingdom

 The latency period for mesothelioma is decades-long, and once symptoms of illness begin to present, remembering details of workplace exposure is challenging.
 It is also hard to trace an insurer from so long ago.

 In 2012, the government tried to compensate victims by establishing a new payment scheme.
-Insurers contribute to a pool of money, and victims can draw from that.
+Insurers contribute to a pool of money, which victims can draw from.

 The only issue is that the payments are usually only 80% of what the victim would get if they had gone through a civil lawsuit.
 In 2014, the compensation amount increased from £115,000 to £123,000.[9]